Residential Child Care Support Worker

 Education: Psychological Science - Flinders University, Australia

-SLV.Global Placement: Graduate Mental Health Placement, September 2016
+SLV.Global Placement: Advanced Placement, September 2016

 Current Role: Residential Child Care Support Worker

 Tell us about your SLV.Global experience: 'I will describe my average day as a Volunteer Mental Health Worker in Sri Lanka.
-I have a bit of a sleep in today because my Special Needs project doesn’t start until 9.30 and it’s only a 15 min walk away, score!
-Some days, I would leave the house at 7:50am for an hours commute by public bus and tuk tuk to get to my project for a 9am start.
-I head down for breakfast straight away of bread, bananas, jam and tea, and leave the homestay a little after 9 to get to the meeting point to meet up with three other volunteers on the same project as me and then walk the rest of the way together.
+I have a bit of a sleep in today because my Special Needs project doesn’t start until 9.30 and it’s only a 15 min walk away - score!
+Some days, I would leave the house at 7:50am for an hour's commute by public bus and tuk tuk to get to my project for a 9am start.
+I head down for breakfast straight away consisting of bread, bananas, jam and tea, and leave the homestay a little after 9 to get to the meeting point to meet up with three other volunteers on the same project as me and then walk the rest of the way together.
 Today we are making lanterns with the special needs children out of tissue paper and popsicle sticks but first we will start with some basic yoga poses and stretches to get everyone active.
 While we are doing the craft activity, some will need more help than others because they all have slightly varied abilities.
 With 4 volunteers to approx. 12 service users, everyone is able to make their own lanterns with our assistance.
 The lovely ladies who run the centre serve us tea and biscuits toward the end of the session, and the session is finally finished with the Hokey Cokey dance, which creates a lot of smiles and laughter among everyone.'

 'On our walk back from the project, we treat ourselves to a fresh coconut from a stall on the side of the road.
 I have a big break today until I have to meet for my afternoon project so I decide to go home and have lunch there.
 I might need to gather a few resources for my projects tomorrow so I go by the local bookshop (which has ALL the craft supplies) on the way home to buy some supplies.
 After lunch I make sure I leave the house with plenty of time to go by the internet café to print off some worksheets for youth teaching this afternoon.
 My afternoon project is teaching Monks English with 2 other volunteers, and that as well is only a 10 minute walk away so luckily no public transport for me today!'